EnterAll/Diloo/README.md

 ## Create virtualenv ##

-To control packages, need a virtualenv so you can create one, example:
+To control packages, needed a virtualenv so you can create one, example:

 `virtualenv env --no-site-packages`